EagleFG/Battleship/README.md

 - CameraManager _cameraManager - manager of virtual cameras

 **Functions**
-- void Awake() - when game manager is created, instantiate list of tiles the AI player can attack
+- void Awake() - when game manager is created, instantiate list of tiles the AI player can attack and call to initialize player piece dictionaries
 - void OnEnable() - when game manager is enabled, listen for pieces being placed and tiles being selected
 - void OnDisable() - when game manager is disabled, stop listening for pieces being placed and tiles being selected

+- void InitializePlayerPieceDictionary(Dictionary<string, int>) - adds each piece with full health to the given player piece dictionary

 - public void StartPiecePlacementPhase() - sets the player's pieces to be interactable, places AI player's pieces, calls for UI change